These are common questions and concerns from our participants over the years.

 - BCPS has an online registration form for its teachers.
 Please contact Reneé Baylin at firstname.lastname@example.org for the registration form.

 Your one-time fee payment covers the first 12 high school students and the 1st teacher for the whole Model UN cycle from August to April.
 There is an additional fee for each additional high school student and/or teacher beyond the base delegation.

-We are a first and foremost a partnership between two premier education institutions in Maryland and our program is based on equity as well as opportunity which means our high school students pay no fee in order to participate!
+We are first and foremost, a partnership between two premier education institutions in Maryland.
+Our program is based on equity as well as opportunity which means our high school students pay no fee in order to participate!

 The main office for this program is in the Department of Political Science in the College of Liberal Arts on the 3rd floor at 8000 York Road, Towson, MD 21252.
 You can contact us at (410) 704-2806 or firstname.lastname@example.org

-There are no refunds available for this Conference and in the event of any cancellation we will arrange for a new event date for any event or in the case of our two day conference we will arrange a one-day conference in the event that inclement weather interrupts us.
+There are no refunds available for this Conference.
+In the event of any cancellation, we will arrange for a new event date.
+In the case weather causes our two-day conference to be cancelled, we will reschedule the event as a one-day conference on a later date.

 The school district you are in will arrange for buses to take the students to Towson University.
-If your school district requires assistance please reach out to the Model UN staff at Towson University and we will see what we can do to help.
+If your school district requires assistance, please reach out to the Model UN staff at Towson University and we will see how we can be of assistance.

 We welcome all alum as you bring experience and knowledge that can help your delegation, team, and committee.

-Registration opens up on the last Monday of August when most schools including Towson University return to normal school operations, registration will end on the 3rd Friday of October.
+Registration opens up on the last Monday of August (8/26/19) when most schools, including Towson University, return to normal school operations.
+Registration will end on the 3rd Friday of October (10/18/19).

-We do not allow a single delegate to represent a single country, we want our delegates to have the chance to work with others and we believe it is better to be part of a team.
-We do limit two students to one country at this point, but as our conference expands we are starting to allow more than two students to a country.
+We do not allow a single delegate to represent a country.
+We want our delegates to have the chance to work with others and we believe it is better to be part of a team.
+We do limit two students per country at this point, but as our conference expands, we will start to allow more than two students to a country.

 No, students are transported by their school to Towson University’s campus for the conference as we do not have the space for overnight stays.

-A full breakfast buffet is provided for the students when they arrive at every event, for lunch we do ask that students bring money (high school student do get reduced pricing) as we eat in one of our dining halls on Towson University’s campus.
+A full breakfast buffet is provided for the students when they arrive at every event.
+For lunch we do ask that students bring money (high school students do get reduced pricing) as we eat in one of our dining halls on Towson University’s campus.

 High school students should bring money for lunch, the price of which will be emailed out prior to each event.
-For Training Day they only need to bring themselves and nothing else, for the Conference they need to bring a copy of their positon paper, preliminary statement, and any research they have.
+For Training Day they only need to bring themselves.
+For the Conference, they need to bring a copy of their Policy Statement, Preliminary Statement, and any research they have.
 We will notify you of any additional materials you need to bring prior to each event.

-For teachers, you don’t need to bring anything for Training Day and for the Conference just ensure your students have everything they need.
-If you have not paid by the time of the Training Day, please bring it then as that will be the deadline for payment and full participation.
+For teachers, you don’t need to bring anything for Training Day and for the Conference.
+Please just ensure your students have everything they need.
+If you have not paid by the time of the Training Day, please bring a check then, as that will be the deadline for payment and full participation.